sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 ## Provision your own instance of OpenShift GitOps (ArgoCD)

-First, you will provision your own instance of ArgoCD into your OpenShift project.
+First, you will provision your own instance of ArgoCD.

 Add the following ArgoCD resource into your project (e.g. project gitops-user1).